cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 your system.

 We assume that you have a computer with python installed.
-The version of python however may not be the newest version.
+The version of Python however may not be the newest version.
 Please check with

 ```bash
 $ python --version